 Chicago- Kent Alumni have volunteered to advise or represent Illinois Tech students, staff, and faculty seeking legal assistance with immigration or other issues arising from their status.
 All volunteers are practicing immigration law attorneys and will be offering their services free of charge.
 For more information visit our Resources page.

-United Minds Inspiring Innovation Scholarship (UMII)
+The United Minds Inspiring Innovation (UMII) scholarship application for the Spring 2020 is closed.